the-ult/nx-angular-testing-sample-with-msw/docs/ENVIRONMENT.md

 ## APP

-Create a `apps/movie-db/.env.serve` which will be used as default.
+Create a `apps/movie-db/.env.local` which will be used as default.
 If you wish to use the service with your own API key, add the Bearer token of [TMDB](https://www.themoviedb.org/settings/api):

 ```env
 # DEFAULT LOCAL DEVELOPMENT ENV SETTINGS
 NX_API_URL=https://api.themoviedb.org/3
 NX_IMG_URL=https://image.tmdb.org/t/p/w220_and_h330_face
 NX_TMDB_BEARER=[YOUR BEARER TOKEN: https://developers.themoviedb.org/3]
 NX_MSW_API_MOCKING=false
 ```

-and a `apps/movie-db/` for usage with MSW:
+and an `apps/movie-db/.env.serve.msw` for usage with MSW:

 ```
 # MOCK/MSW LOCAL DEVELOPMENT ENV SETTINGS